Home » News » North Devon College Students help clean Taw

 Frances Bell, Chair of Barnstaple in Bloom, expressed her gratitude to Mike Bazley and his students, saying, “I want to thank Mike Bazley and his students for all their hard work today.
 We literally could not have done it without them and are so grateful for their efforts.
 It’s been a fantastic opportunity for students to work first-hand with the Local Authority and local services, and we hope they have found it to be a rewarding experience.”

 The community initiative provided a great opportunity for students to engage in practical community work.
-Petroc student, Alfie Thompson, described the experience as “amazing”.
+North Devon College student, Alfie Thompson, described the experience as “amazing”.
 He said, “It was loads of fun and the services were all really helpful.”

 Find out more about our Outdoor Adventure and Public Services courses